bmehdi777/dbv/README.md

 - add a pane "are you sure?y/N" when deleting/droping db/droping database
 - add a pane to add a connection : multiple input to register name + connection string
+- make a driver trait, which will be implemented into three different struct : mysql, postgres and sqlite